haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You can use an action to speak this staff’s command word and throw the staff on the ground within 10 feet of you.
 The staff becomes a giant constrictor snake under your control and acts on its own initiative count.
 By using a bonus action to speak the command word again, you return the staff to its normal form in a space formerly occupied by the snake.
 On your turn, you can mentally command the snake if it is within 60 feet of you and you aren’t incapacitated.
 You decide what action the snake takes and where it moves during its next turn, or you can issue it a general command, such as to attack your enemies or guard a location.
 If the snake is reduced to 0 hit points, it dies and reverts to its staff form.
 The staff then shatters and is destroyed.
 If the snake reverts to staff form before losing all its hit points, it regains all of them.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 245

 taking 9d6 lightning damage on a failed save, or half as much damage on a successful one.
 Thunderclap.
 You can use an action to cause the staff to issue a deafening thunderclap, audible out to 600 feet.
 Each creature within 60 feet of you (not including you) must make a DC 17 Constitution saving throw.
 On a failed save, a creature takes 2d6 thunder damage and becomes deafened for 1 minute.
 On a successful save, a creature takes half damage and isn’t deafened.